Kyslik/column-sortable/README.md

 #### Exceptions to catch
 `InvalidSortArgumentException` is thrown when `explode()` fails to explode URI parameter "sort" in to two values.
-For example, `sort=detail..phone_number` - produces array with size of 3 which causes package to throw `InvalidSortArgumentException`.
+For example: `sort=detail..phone_number` - produces array with size of 3, which causes package to throw `InvalidSortArgumentException`.

 `RelationDoesNotExistsException` is thrown when `$query->getRelation()` method fails, that means when relation name is invalid (does not exists, is not declared in model).